4d/docs/website/translated_docs/fr/API/EntitySelectionClass.md

 The `.minus()` function <!-- REF #EntitySelectionClass.minus().Summary -->excludes from the entity selection to which it is applied the *entity* or the entities of *entitySelection* and returns the resulting entity selection<!-- END REF -->.

 *   If you pass *entity* as parameter, the function creates a new entity selection without *entity* (if *entity* belongs to the entity selection).
 If *entity* was not included in the original entity selection, a new reference to the entity selection is returned.
-*   La fonction `.sum()`<!-- REF #EntitySelectionClass.sum().Summary -->retourne la somme de toutes les valeurs d'*attributPath* dans la sélection d'entités<!-- END REF -->.
+*   If you pass *entitySelection* as parameter, the function returns an entity selection containing the entities belonging to the original entity selection without the entities belonging to *entitySelection*.
-> If the current selection is sorted, an [ordered](ORDA/dsMapping.md#ordered-or-unordered-entity-selection) entity selection is created (the order of the current selection is kept).
-If the current selection is unsorted, an unordered entity selection is created.
+> Vous pouvez comparer des [entity selections ordonnées et/ou non ordonnées](ORDA/dsMapping.md#ordered-or-unordered-entity-selection).
+La sélection résultante est toujours non ordonnée.

 If the original entity selection or both the original entity selection and the *entitySelection* parameter are empty, an empty entity selection is returned.

 If *entitySelection* is empty or if *entity* is Null, a new reference to the original entity selection is returned.

-If the original entity selection and the parameter are not related to the same dataclass, an error is raised.
+Si l'entity selection initiale et le paramètre ne sont pas liés à la même dataclass, une erreur est retournée.

 #### Exemple 1